 - Stick to trusted brands and minimal ingredient formulas

-- Avoid layering multiple actives in the same routine
+- Avoid layering multiple productss in the same routine

-- Choose non-comedogenic and fragrance-free products if you’re prone to acne
+- Choose non-comedogenic and fragrance-free products if you are prone to breakouts or have a sensitive skin type.

 The goal is to introduce new items with awareness and give your skin time to adapt.